 The Panel finds that bad faith registration and use is further demonstrated by the fact that the disputed domain name is a clear example of "typosquatting".
-As mentioned under the first element, the disputed domain name only differs one letter from the Complainant's BELFIUS trademarks: the letter "i" has been replaced by the letter "u" which is adjacent to the letter "i" on a "qwerty" keyboard, meaning registration of the disputed domain name has clearly been done to attract Internet users by creating a likelihood of confusion with the Complainant's trademarks.
-This, in combination with the Respondent's clear absence of rights or legitimate interests in the disputed domain name, is another indicator of bad faith (see Section 3.1.4 of the WIPO Overview 3.0 and e.g. Estée Lauder Inc. v. estelauder.com, estelauder.net and Jeff Hanna, WIPO

-Case No. D2000-0869; Go Daddy Software, Inc. v.
-Daniel Hadani, WIPO Case No. D2002-0568; Sanofiaventis v.
+As mentioned under the first element, the disputed domain name only differs one letter from the Complainant's PINSENT MASONS trademarks: the letter "r" has been added, meaning registration of the disputed domain name has clearly been done to attract Internet users by creating a likelihood of confusion with the Complainant's trademarks.
+This, in combination with the Respondent's clear absence of rights or legitimate interests in the disputed domain name, is another indicator of bad faith (see Id.; e.g. Estée Lauder Inc. v. estelauder.com, estelauder.net and Jeff Hanna, WIPO Case No. D2000-0869; Go Daddy Software, Inc. v.
+Daniel Hadani, WIPO Case No. D2002-0568; Sanofi-aventis v.
 Elizabeth Riegel and Andrew Riegel, WIPO Case No. D2005-1045; and Randstad Holding nv v.
 Pinaki Kar, WIPO Case No. D2013-1796).

-In addition, the Panel agrees with the Complainant that the doctrine of passive holding applies here.
+In addition, the Panel finds that the doctrine of passive holding applies here.
 It is a well-established view of UDRP panels, including in Telstra Corporation Limited v.
 Nuclear Marshmallows, WIPO Case No. D2000-0003, and Jupiters Limited v.
 Aaron Hall, WIPO Case No. D2000-0574, that the non-use of a domain name does not prevent a finding of bad faith.
-The Panel agrees with this view and finds that the fact that the Complainant's trademark is well-known and that the disputed domain name is a clear example of "typosquatting", makes it implausible that the disputed domain name will be put to any good faith use in the future.
+The Panel agrees with this view and finds that the fact that the disputed domain name is a clear example of "typosquatting" makes it implausible that the disputed domain name will be put to any good faith use in the future.
 The Panel agrees with the Complainant that there is also no evidence of any actual or intended use of the disputed domain name in good faith.
-Finally, the fact that, as shown by the Complainant, the Respondent appears to have provided incomplete contact details only further supports a finding of bad faith use.
+Finally, the fact that, as shown by the Complainant, the Respondent has concealed its identity only further supports a finding of bad faith use.